time-loop/cdk-lambda-eni-usage-metric-publisher/API.md

 ### LambdaEniUsageMetricPublisher <a name="LambdaEniUsageMetricPublisher" id="@time-loop/cdk-lambda-eni-usage-metric-publisher.LambdaEniUsageMetricPublisher"></a>

-LambdaEniUsageMetricPublisher is a construct that creates a Lambda function that publishes ENI usage metric to CloudWatch.
+A construct that creates an AWS Lambda function to publish ENI usage metrics to CloudWatch.

-The Lambda function is triggered by an EventBridge rule according to the publishFrequency prop.

 #### Initializers <a name="Initializers" id="@time-loop/cdk-lambda-eni-usage-metric-publisher.LambdaEniUsageMetricPublisher.Initializer"></a>